piratfm/eti-tools/README.md

 Allgäu-Donau-Iller (8B) | 239.128.57.20:50020
 Oberbayern South (7A) | 239.128.58.20:50020

-:information_source: Hint: If you get regular error like that

-`[date and time] EDI: Unknown TAG Fptt`

-or

-`[date and time] EDI: Unknown TAG avtm`

-on some multiplexes, then you can avoid this by redirecting the output to the null device, for example:

-`fedi2eti 101 239.128.57.20 50020 2> /dev/null | dablin_gtk `

 #### Germany ####

 19.2°E 11604V Symbol rate 2200 FEC 3/4 in QPSK/DVB-S with PID 3000